srimanthtenneti/MultiAgent-RL---Tennis/Report.md

 ## Criteria
 The environment was considered solved when the agent achieved average of 0.5+ over 100 episodes.

+## Working principle of a DDPG

+Generally in a DDPG there are 2 neural networks.
+One is the actor network and the other is the critic.
+The actor takes a state as input and returns the distribuion of actions as output.
+Where as a critic takes a state as input and outputs the state value function as per the policy.

 ## Agent
 ### Layers